JS Series: Using Atomics to Handle Concurrent Writes from Workers

 With parallelism and allowing threads to access the same memory, various complicated concurrency problems also get introduced.
 Therefore, a global Atomics object with static methods for dealing with parallelism and concurrency was also included in the ECMAScript proposal.

 This article will introduce those features and the relevant related concepts, as well as implement examples of how to handle concurrent writes by using Atomics.
-Specifically, I'll cover these interesting areas:
+Specifically, I'll cover these areas:

 • How to create background threads using Web Workers.